mskl/VI13/README.md

 Action, CallYear, ProjectNumber, MobiilityID, SendingCountry, ReceivingCountry, MobilityType, SpecialNeeds, SubjectAreaCode, SubjectAreaName, CombinedMobilityYesNo, StartDate, EndDate, DurationInMonths, DurationInDays, SubsistenceTravel, LevelOfStudy, ParticipantID, ParticipantGender, ParticipantType, Language, SendingPartnerErasmusID, SendingPartnerName, HostingPartnerErasmusID, HostingPartnerName, HostingPartnerCountry, HostingPartnerCity
 ```

 Whole description of dataset and each attribute can be obtained from [European Open Data Portal](https://data.europa.eu/euodp/en/data/dataset/erasmus-mobility-statistics-2013-14/resource/ebf302e3-0300-48c4-a713-c795325e7034).
 The dataset contains an entry for each student participating in the Erasmus+ programme.
 Length of the stay can be calculated from *StartDate* and *EndDate* as well as *DurationInMonths* and *DurationInDays* columns.

 The dataset contains information about the sending and receiving institution (*SendingPartnerErasmusID, SendingPartnerName, HostingPartnerErasmusID, HostingPartnerName, HostingPartnerCountry, HostingPartnerCity*), the area of studies (*SubjectAreaCode, SubjectAreaName*), sending and receiving country code (*SendingCountry, ReceivingCountry*), information about the degree (*LevelOfStudy*) as well as participant's gender (*ParticipantGender*), language (*Language*) and identification whether the participant requires any special needs (*SpecialNeeds*).
-City of the sending institution is not available however should be obtainable from other dataset which maps the code to the institution (available online)
+City of the sending institution is not available however should be obtainable from other dataset which maps the code to the institution.

-.
-A sample of the dataset if shown in the table below.
+### Dataset Sample

 <!---
  Make sure that the index is not called Action.